Ambrose Bierce: Disappearance

-In October 1913, Bierce, then age 71, departed from Washington, D.C., for a tour of his old Civil War battlefields.
+In October 1913 Bierce, then age 71, departed from Washington, D.C. for a tour of his old Civil War battlefields.
 According to some reports, by December he had passed through Louisiana and Texas, crossing by way of El Paso into Mexico, which was in the throes of revolution.
 In Ciudad Juárez he joined Pancho Villa's army as an observer, and in that role he witnessed the Battle of Tierra Blanca.

 It was reported that Bierce accompanied Villa's army as far as the city of Chihuahua.
 His last known communication with the world was a letter he wrote there to Blanche Partington, a close friend, dated December 26, 1913.
-After closing this letter by saying, "As to me, I leave here tomorrow for an unknown destination," he vanished without a trace, his disappearance becoming one of the most famous in American literary history.
+After closing this letter by saying, "As to me, I leave here tomorrow for an unknown destination," he vanished without a trace, one of the most famous disappearances in American literary history.

+Theories

-Despite an abundance of theories, Bierce's ultimate fate remains a mystery.
+Bierce's ultimate fate remains a mystery.
 He wrote in one of his final letters: "Good-bye.
 If you hear of my being stood up against a Mexican stone wall and shot to rags, please know that I think it is a pretty good way to depart this life.
 It beats old age, disease, or falling down the cellar stairs.
 To be a Gringo in Mexico--ah, that is euthanasia!"

-Skeptic Joe Nickell noted that the letter to Partington had not been found (all that existed was a notebook belonging to his secretary and companion, Carrie Christiansen), and concluded that Bierce deliberately concealed his true whereabouts when he finally went to a selected location in the Grand Canyon and committed suicide.
+Skeptic Joe Nickell noted that the letter to Partington had not been found; all that existed was a notebook belonging to his secretary and companion Carrie Christiansen.
+Partington concluded that Bierce deliberately concealed his true whereabouts when he finally went to a selected location in the Grand Canyon and died as a result of suicide.

 There was an official investigation by U.S. consular officials of the disappearance of one of its citizens.
 Some of Villa's men were questioned at the time of his disappearance and afterwards, with contradictory accounts.
-Pancho Villa's representative in the U.S., Felix A. Sommerfeld, was contacted by U.S. chief of staff Hugh L. Scott and Sommerfeld investigated the disappearance.
+U.S. Army chief of staff Hugh L. Scott contacted Pancho Villa's U.S. representative Felix A. Sommerfeld, and Sommerfeld investigated the disappearance.
 Bierce was said to have been last seen in the city of Chihuahua in January.

-Oral tradition in Sierra Mojada, Coahuila, documented by a priest, James Lienert, states that Bierce was executed by firing squad in the town cemetery there.
+Oral tradition in Sierra Mojada, Coahuila documented by priest James Lienert states that Bierce was executed by a Huertista firing squad in the town's cemetery.